Exciting News: Southern White Rhinos Return to Ajai Wildlife Reserve

 - 2 min read

-On 8 January 2026, the Uganda Wildlife Authority (UWA) successfully completed the first phase of a strategic translocation project, moving four southern white Rhinos from the Ziwa Rhino Sanctuary to the Ajai Wildlife Reserve in the West Nile sub-region.
-This marks the return of the species to the reserve after an absence of more than 40 years.
+On 8 January 2026, the Uganda Wildlife Authority (UWA) successfully completed the first phase of a strategic translocation project.
+Four southern white rhinos were moved from the Ziwa Rhino Sanctuary to the Ajai Wildlife Reserve in the West Nile sub-region.
+This marks a significant milestone as it’s the return of the species to the reserve after more than 40 years of absence.

 Operational Overview